 During the three months ended March 31, 2015, the Company acquired one company which was accounted for as a business combination.
 The total purchase price for this acquisition was \$23 million.
-The preliminary purchase price allocation of the assets acquired and liabilities assumed based on their estimated fair values was as follows: \$5 million to amortizable intangibles; \$2 million to net liabilities assumed; and the remainder of \$20 million to goodwill.
-Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired and is not deductible for tax purposes.
+The purchase price allocation of the assets acquired and liabilities assumed based on their estimated fair values was as follows: \$5 million to amortizable intangibles; \$4 million to net liabilities assumed; and the remainder of \$22 million to goodwill.
+Goodwill represents the excess of the purchase price over the estimated fair value of the net tangible and identifiable intangible assets acquired and is not deductible for tax purposes.
+The entire goodwill amount which was recorded in the EMEA segment was subsequently impaired during the fourth quarter of 2015 as a result of the impairment testing performed by the Company on its reporting units as of October 31, 2015.

-The Company's business combinations completed during the three months ended March 31, 2014 and 2015 did not have a material impact on the Company's condensed consolidated financial statements and therefore actual and proforma disclosures have not been presented.
+The Company's business combinations completed during the three months ended March 31, 2015 did not have a material impact on the Company's condensed consolidated financial statements and therefore actual and pro forma disclosures have not been presented.